Survivor Series (2010): Storylines

 Survivor Series featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on WWE's television programs, Raw and SmackDown.
-Wrestlers portrayed heroes or villains as they followed a series of events that built tension and culminated in a wrestling match or series of matches.

-The main rivalry from Raw involved The Nexus leader Wade Barrett against champion Randy Orton for his WWE Championship with Nexus member John Cena as the special guest referee.
+The main rivalry from Raw involved The Nexus leader Wade Barrett against Randy Orton for his WWE Championship with Nexus member John Cena as the special guest referee.
 At Hell in a Cell, two months earlier, Cena lost a match against Barrett, forcing Cena to join Nexus.
 His main priority as a member of Nexus was to help Barrett secure the WWE Championship from Randy Orton, having Cena help Barrett during a Battle Royal to name a number one contender and forcing Cena to help him during his match against Orton at Bragging Rights.
 At that match, if Barrett did not win the match, he would have Cena fired for breaking their stipulation from their match at Hell in a Cell.
 However, Cena attacked Barrett during the match, giving him the win via disqualification, though Orton still retained the title.
 The next day on Raw, when Cena won a match against Orton via disqualification, Barrett named Cena the special guest referee for their match at Survivor Series.
 This time, if Barrett did not win the title, then he would have Cena fired, but as an incentive for Cena to perform his duty, if Barrett did win the title, Barrett would relieve Cena from his obligation to Nexus.
 On the November 8 episode of Raw, the Anonymous Raw General Manager made the stipulation that the match could only be won via pinfall or submission; in addition, the other members of The Nexus would be banned from ringside.

-The main rivalry from SmackDown involved the World Heavyweight Champion Kane against Edge for the World Heavyweight Championship.
+The main rivalry from SmackDown involved Kane against Edge for Kane's World Heavyweight Championship.
 After defeating his half-brother The Undertaker last month at Bragging Rights after their three-month war, Alberto Del Rio, Rey Mysterio, and Edge all interfered in Kane's "funeral" for the Undertaker.
 Afterwards, all three competed in a match against each other for a number one contender spot.
 At the end of the match, Edge came out victorious and thus became the number one contender against Kane at Survivor Series.
 Over the next weeks, Edge kidnapped and psychologically tormented Kane's storyline father Paul Bearer.